Medieval English wool trade

 The medieval English wool trade was one of the most important factors in the medieval English economy.
 The medievalist John Munro notes that "[n]o form of manufacturing had a greater impact upon the economy and society of medieval Britain than did those industries producing cloths from various kinds of wool."
 The trade's liveliest period, 1250–1350, was 'an era when trade in wool had been the backbone and driving force in the English medieval economy'.

 The wool trade was a major driver of enclosure (the privatisation of common land) in English agriculture, which in turn had major social consequences, as part of the British Agricultural Revolution.
+Medieval England had an extensive local supply of wool ("unrivalled elsewhere in Europe", according to one economic historian).
+The English innovated mechanised methods for fulling cloth in the 13th century.

 Among the lasting monuments to the success of the trade are the 'wool churches' of East Anglia and the Cotswolds; the London Worshipful Company of Clothworkers; and the fact that since the fourteenth century, the presiding officer of the House of Lords has sat on the Woolsack, a chair stuffed with wool.

 Early Middle Ages

 During the early Anglo-Saxon period (c.
-450–650), archaeological evidence for subsistence-level wool production using warp-weighted looms is extensive.
+450–650), archaeological evidence for weaving using warp-weighted looms is extensive, imply at least subsistence-level wool production.
 Tools and technologies of spinning and weaving were similar to those of the Roman period; it is likely that fine, white wool continued to be produced from sheep introduced from the Mediterranean region alongside coarser local wools.
 Dyes included woad for blue and less frequently madder and lichens for reds and purples.
 Some high-status woollen cloth is found, including gold brocade.
 New textile types appeared around the tenth century, prominently including diamond twills whose use continued into the thirteenth century.
-There is little evidence for long-distance trade, but there seems to have been some, presumably of especially rare wools or cloths: the silence of the sources is punctuated by a famous mention of the slipping standards of English cloaks exported to Francia in a letter from Charlemagne to Offa of Mercia.
+There is little evidence for long-distance trade, but there seems to have been some, presumably of especially rare wools or cloths: the silence of the sources is interrupted by a famous mention of the slipping standards of English cloaks exported to Francia in a letter from Charlemagne to Offa of Mercia.
 By the eleventh century, however, sheep were numerous in England, and at least some export of their wool by low German merchants was taking place; Peter Sawyer argued that wool was already a major source of wealth and an important export commodity in England at this time.